-CIP Numbers: 1743030200 Program Length: 60 Hours SOC Code(s): 11-9161
+Program Title: Emergency 2 CIP Numbers: 1743030200 Program Length: 60 Hours SOC Code(s): 11-9161

-S degree requires the inclusion of a minimum of 15 credits of general education coursework according to SACS, and it must be erable according to Rule 6A-14.030 (2), F.A.C.
-At the completion of this program, the student will be able to: 01.0 Demonstrate knowledge of emergency operations planning system.
+01.0 Demon strate knowledge of emergency operations planning system.
 The student will be able to: 01.01 Demonstrate knowledge of emergency management organization and procedure.
-01.02 Demonstrate knowledge of emergency planning concepts necessary to develop as integrated, generic, comprehensive emergency operations plans.
+Demonstrate knowledge of emergency planning concepts necessary to develop as integrated, generic, comprehensive emergency operations plans.
 01.03 Recognize and identify different concepts of emergency planning.
 01.04 Demonstrate knowledge of the activities that should happen in each phase of a disaster.
 01.05 Demonstrate knowledge of the responsibility of emergency management activities.
 01.06 Demonstrate knowledge of the Threat and Hazard Identification and Risk Assessment process.
-01.07 Demonstrate understanding of the organizing principles and practices of effective emergency management at the local, state and federal levels.
+Demonstrate understanding of the organizing principles and practices of effective emergency management at the local, state and federal levels.
 01.08 Develop and evaluate an emergency operations plan based on data provided on a hypothetical jurisdiction.
-01.09 Demonstrate understanding of knowledge, skills and abilities necessary to understand emergency management as a field of research and practice.
-01.10 Demonstrate an in-depth understanding of the past United States Civil Defense Agency and the evolution to the current Emergency Management since World War II.
-02.0 Demonstrate knowledge of emergency management operations.
+Demonstrate understanding of knowledge, skills and abilities necessary to understand emergency management as a field of research and practice.
+Demonstrate an in-depth understanding of the past United States Civil Defense Agency and the evolution to the current Emergency Management since World War II.
+02.0 Demon strate knowledge of emergency management operations.
 The student will be able to: 02.01 Describe the processes for development of an emergency operations plan.
 02.02 Demonstrate knowledge of related warning and communications equipment.
 02.03 Recognize the inherent problems associated with multi-jurisdiction response.
 02.04 Demonstrate a knowledge of all potential hazards natural, man-made and technological.